 Hybrid of monspeliensis and salviifolius ‘Prostratus’.
 Deep green leaves and low ground-covering habit of 25 x 80 cm.
 White flowers in April and May. sun or half-shade.

-There are countless other beautiful varieties of Cistus but I won’t plant anymore since the spring-flowering garden is already more than filled.
+There are countless other beautiful varieties of Cistus but I won’t plant anymore since the garden contains already more than enough spring-flowering plants.

 Leave a Reply